antonta's space

 Broker transfers

 A naive transfer posting would look like a sell on the source and a buy on the destination, generating spurious PnL on both sides and resetting the date on open positions.
 We can do better.
 I think one way to approach that problem is to have a special treatment for transactions without @ price annotations, signaling a transfer.
-The engine will move the balance and open positions from one account to another and should be injected into transaction replay:
+The engine will move the balance and open positions from one account to another and should be injected into transaction replay.
+See appendix.

 fn replay(